-The huge cruciform east chamber at Knowth is the largest in Ireland, with its capstone
+The huge cruciform east chamber at Knowth is the largest megalithic chamber in Ireland, with its capstone

-placed some 7 meters above the floor, crowning a complex corbelled ceiling.
+placed some seven meters above the floor, crowning a complex corbelled ceiling.

 From the entrance kerbstone to the inner endstone, the monument measures